 The Accounts and Audit Regulations 2015 came into force on 1 April 2015, setting out the detailed requirements in relation to the duties and rights specified in the Local Audit and Accountability Act 2014.
 These regulations introduce earlier deadlines for publication of the accounts.
-The deadline for completion of the accounts for 2020/21 is 1st August for the unaudited statement of accounts and 30 September for the audited statement of accounts.
-This is a revised deadline for 2020/21 due to global pandemic and subsequent pressures put on Local Authorities.
-The Council is required to publish unaudited accounts by the 1st August and Audit Committee will need to approve the audited accounts.
+The deadline for completion of the accounts for 2021/22 is 31stJuly for the unaudited statement of accounts and 30 November for the audited statement of accounts which have to be approved by the Audit Committee.
+This is a revised deadline for 2021/22 due to global pandemic and subsequent pressures put on Local Authorities.
+The Council is required to publish unaudited accounts by the 31st July.
+However, delays in approving the 2020/21 accounts has resulted in some slippage to this timeframe with the draft 2021/22 accounts being placed on the Council's website in mid October 2022.